Paramathic/patch/README.md

   - `mask_llm`: Whether to train with MaskLLM (2:4 mask only).
   - `layer_target`: Whether to apply target sparsity per layer.

+## Speedup Experiments

+We will provide the scipt for integrating [STOICC](https://github.com/Paramathic/stoicc) with PATCH for speedup experiments soon.

 ## Acknowledgement
 This repository is build upon the [SLiM](https://github.com/Paramathic/slim) repository.